HOW TO USE ETERE STUDIO PLAYER

 StudioPlayer_Panels

-File: In this menu only EXIT is available, which can be used to close ETERE STUDIO PLAYER.
+File: By clicking on this button we have only one option and it is EXIT which can be used to close ETERE STUDIO PLAYER.

 StudioPlayer_Edit_Panel